Apostolic succession: Teachings

-Teachings on the nature of Apostolic Succession vary depending on the ecclesiastic body, especially within various Protestant denominations.
-Christians of the Church of the East, Oriental Orthodox, Eastern Orthodox Church and the Roman Catholic Church teach apostolic succession.
-Among the previously mentioned churches opinions vary as to the validity of succession within Old Catholic, Anglican, Moravian, and Lutheran communities.
+Teachings on the nature of apostolic succession vary depending on the ecclesiastic body, especially within various Protestant denominations.
+Christians of the Catholic Church, Church of the East, Oriental Orthodox, and the Eastern Orthodox Church teach apostolic succession.
+Among the previously mentioned churches opinions vary as to the validity of succession within Old Catholic, Lutheran, Anglican and Moravian communities.

-Roman Catholic Church
+Catholic Church

-In Catholic theology, the doctrine of apostolic succession is that the apostolic tradition – including apostolic teaching, preaching, and authority – is handed down from the college of apostles to the college of bishops through the laying on of hands, as a permanent office in the Church.
+In Catholic theology, the doctrine of apostolic succession is that the apostolic tradition—including apostolic teaching, preaching, and authority—is handed down from the college of apostles to the college of bishops through the laying on of hands, as a permanent office in the Church.
 Historically, this has been understood as a succession in office, a succession of valid ordinations, or a succession of the entire college.
 It is understood as a sign and guarantee that the Church, both local and universal, is in diachronic continuity with the apostles; a necessary but insufficient guarantor thereof.